skaman82/HW3_tracker/README.md

 • Not a bug, but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/5.jpg" width="300px"/>

-• NEW BUG since 1.0.42: turning the crown normally gives some haptic feedback, but after a while the vibration is completeley gone until you restart the watch.<br>
+• NEW BUG since 1.0.42: turning the crown normally gives some haptic feedback, but sometimes after a while the vibration is completeley gone until you restart the watch.<br>

 ## Notifications